-Performance improved from 849 last quarter The current rate is 34.4 per 10,000 (including UASC) which compares to the best neighbour of 37 in Buckinghamshire Good to be low
+Performance improved from 849 last quarter The current rate is 34.4 per 10,000 (including UASC) which compares to the best neighbour of 37 in Buckinghamshire

 Positive performance in this area.
 It is noted that interventions to keep children with their families are having an impact ensuring children only become looked after where it is not safe for them to remain in their family environment.